MarkFerguss/portal/README.md

   group2_color = "lime",
 ```

-1. `chest_side` : this variable allows to indicate to the program the direction of the Draconic Receptacle with respect to the chest listing all the charms.
-To obtain this information, simply press the F3 key in play and note the detail (SOUTH, WEST, EAST, or NORTH) which is displayed in brackets.
+1. `chest_side` : this variable allows to indicate to the program the direction of the Draconic Receptacle from the main chest.
+To obtain this information, simply press the F3 key in-game and note the detail (SOUTH, WEST, EAST, or NORTH) which is displayed in brackets.
 2. `chest_type`: which can also be called `chest_name` since the function used accepts both (peripheral.find(...)).
-If it is a Draconic chest, it should be written as `draconic_chest` and if it is a vanilla chest, as `chest`. **NOTE: the use of a ME network as a directory has not yet been tried and requires modifications in some code blocks anyway.
-But if you are good at Computercraft, you are of course free to try.**.
+If it is a Draconic chest, it should be written as `draconic_chest` and if it is a vanilla chest, as `chest`. **NOTE: the use of a ME network as a directory has not yet been tried and requires modifications in some of the code blocks anyway.
+But if you're good at Computercraft, you are free to try.**.
 3. `public_settings_access` : is an option to display or not the options button where you can change the interface settings.
 If you are a server administrator and you want to operate the program in such a way that players do not have access to the public interface options, then I recommend that you write 'false' to this line.
 4. `use_soundAPI`: another option which has no impact on the proper functioning of the interface.
 It is simply used to play sounds with a `note_block`.
 5. `use_monitor` : to specify the use of a monitor
 6. `monitor_scale` : the monitor pixel scale (0.5 / 1 / 2 / 3 / 4 / 5)
 7. `moderator_chest` : 'moderator.lua' is a subroutine which allows to manage the incoming charms in the system.
-This subroutine can be useful in a place where everyone can share their details to avoid having to approve Charms manually.
+This subroutine can be useful in a place where everyone can share their coordinates without having to approve Charms manually.

-## Presentation of the hidden side of Portal: the code
+## Presentation of the hidden part of Portal: the code

 The Portal module consists of an organized directory labeled '/Portal' in which we find these files: